tuncaygafarli/cpuinsight/README.md

 -----

 ### 3\.
-Simulator Usage
+Usage

-The compiled emulator (`./cpu`) is executed via the command line, requiring an input assembly file and configuration flags for logging and the chosen branch prediction algorithm.
+The compiled program (`./cpu`) is executed via the command line, requiring an input assembly file and configuration flags for logging and the chosen branch prediction algorithm.

 #### Syntax